abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ![Screenshot (2115)](https://user-images.githubusercontent.com/120498080/208306281-42b14bad-2357-4156-9cb7-18f147949796.png)
 ### RTL ANALYSIS
 #### Elaborate Design of the Counter
-It is going to bind few module and the modulate hierarchi and it will also enstablish certain net connectivities.
+It is going to bind a few modules and the modulate hierarchy and it will also establish certain net connectivities.
 It is usually done before Synthesis
 #### Schematic of the Counter
-- To see how the designes are actually getting mapped.
+- To see how the designs are getting mapped.
 ![Screenshot (2043)](https://user-images.githubusercontent.com/120498080/207792466-697fca77-ced7-4c0f-b1da-4283731ff720.png)
 ### I/O Planning of the Counter
 - It se to obsreve the differnet pins of FPGA
 ![Screenshot (2044)](https://user-images.githubusercontent.com/120498080/207792629-8a565a89-b586-48dc-9be4-0dd4756585db.png)
 ### Mapping I/O Ports to the pins of the FPGA
-- As I am not have access to FPGA board so I am using the scheamatic of basis 3 and map the pins accordingle
+- As I do not have access to the FPGA board so I am using the schematic of basis 3 and mapping the pins accordingly
 #### Schematic of Basys3 Board
 [SCHEMATIC PDF](https://digilent.com/reference/_media/reference/programmable-logic/basys-3/basys-3_sch.pdf)
 ![Screenshot (2046)](https://user-images.githubusercontent.com/120498080/207820032-b6efb987-a4ae-45eb-af8a-756cf998eaf4.png)
-#### Mapping in constarints.edx file
+#### Mapping in constraints.edx file
 - I set Vcc as 3.3V (I/O Std - LVCMOS33) for all input and output pins.
-- Then by setting the inputs and outputs I generated the `constarints.edx file`
+- Then by setting the inputs and outputs I generated the `constraints. edx` file
-- Provinging the clovk frequency of 100MHz (time period of 10nsec).
+- Providing the clovk frequency of 100MHz (period of 10nsec).
 ![Screenshot (2172)](https://user-images.githubusercontent.com/120498080/208490548-82b91717-2562-458c-b1f6-286b71ac4b67.png)
 ### Introduction to Slack
 - **Slack** is the difference between achieved or actual time and the desired time for a timing path.
 The amount of timing path slack tells us whether the design operates at the desired speed or frequency.
 ![Screenshot (2174)](https://user-images.githubusercontent.com/120498080/208606261-344b03cc-e153-46ad-b017-233a816e2c72.png)
 Tcq = Time Delay to reach the data from D to A
 Tlogic = Time required to reach the data from A to B
-- **Setup Time** The amount of time needed for the input to a flip-flop to be steady prior to a clock edge is known as setup time.
+- **Setup Time** The amount of time needed for the input to a flip-flop to be steady before a clock edge is known as setup time.
-- **Hold Time** The hold time is the shortest period of time necessary for the input to a flip-flop to remain steady following a clock edge.
+- **Hold Time** The hold time is the shortest period necessary for the input to a flip-flop to remain steady following a clock edge.
 - **Data Arrival Time** This is the amount of time needed for data to go through the data path.(Tcq + Tlogic)
-- **Data Required Time** This is the amount of time needed for the clock go through through clock path.(T - Tsetup)
+- **Data Required Time** This is the amount of time needed for the clock to go through the clock path.
+(T - Tsetup)
 - Setup and hold slack is the difference between data required time and data arrival time.

 **Setup Slack = Data Required Time - Data Arrival Time**